Rutvik-Trivedi/Gujarati-NLP-Toolkit/README.md

 	      [feature_dict of word1, feature_dict of word2, ........ , feature_dict of wordn]]	   // Sentence n
 train_y:  [[tags of sentence 1], [tags of sentence 2], ........, [tags of sentence n]]
 ```

+>Moreover, you may also train data in languages other than Gujarati for creating posTagger in your own language.
+Try experimenting with the hyper-parameters to create the best suitable model for your language.

 Enter the Following block of code after this: